Search

 The Tigers finished the 2019 campaign ranked No. 17 in the final IWLCA Division III Coaches Poll, which was the highest among the teams that did not advance to a regional final of the NCAA championship.

-Under Stuart’s expert tutelage, Colorado College has produced 12 IWLCA All-Americans, the most recent of which was Eva King, who was a third-team selection in 2019.
-The Tigers also have a combined 39 all-region selections since 2009, which is the first year of the IWLCA archives.
+Under Stuart’s expert tutelage, Colorado College has produced 14 IWLCA All-Americans, the most recent of which was two-time recipient Kendall Havill and Devon Ortman in 2024.
+The Tigers also have a combined 45 all-region selections since 2009, which is the first year of the IWLCA archives.

 CC’s demanding admission requirements and rigorous academic standards present their own challenges, but Stuart embraces coaching at one of the top liberal arts colleges in the country.
 Her formula for success includes recruiting student-athletes whose priority is a world-class liberal arts education and developing athletes into highly-skilled lacrosse players.